SaskiaPacker/potters-club/README.md

 ### Reviews
 ![reviews](/assets/images-readme/reviews.png)
-Sitatued directly below the about us section, is a small review section, which give the audience an idea of how other people have found the classes, which is designed to encourage the audience to book.
+Situated directly below the about us section, is a small review section, which give the audience an idea of how other people have found the classes, which is designed to encourage the audience to book.

 ### Video
 ![video](/assets/images-readme/video.png)